Shader Toggler

 Screenshot of the Save all Toggle Groups button.

-The save file will be located where the game exe/add-on is.
-Here is an example of what the save file might look like:
+The save file will be in the same folder as the game’s executable or the add-on.
+Here’s an example of what the save file might look like:

 [General]